 According to WebMD, the 'cry it out' method is all about changing your toddler's sleep associations.
 Maybe your little one has spent just one too many nights sleeping in your bed.
 Maybe they're accustomed to having you rock them to sleep for an hour each night (but at 25 pounds, you'd have to lift some serious weights to keep that up).
 Or maybe they've just hit the infamous 18-month sleep regression.
 Whatever the problem, the 'cry it out' method can break patterns in four or five nights, reported WebMD — that is, if you're truly able to stick with it.
 But not everyone is really comfortable with the cry it out method or even with gradual extinction.
-The good news is that cry it out isn't the only effective sleep training method for toddlers, by any means.
+The good thing is that cry it out isn't the only effective sleep training method for toddlers, by any means.

 "I prefer more gentle methods in which parents are able to comfort their children as they fall asleep," explains Stevens.
 "I believe bedtime should be a relaxing activity for both parents and the child.
 There are a lot of different methods to sleep train your child, all with their own pros and cons and length of time it takes to see change."